bharath12b5/mvn-linux/Building-Python-MongoDB-Driver.md

-The Python driver for MongoDB (PyMongo) can be built for Linux on z Systems running RHEL 6.6, RHEL 7.1, SLES 11 and SLES 12 by following these instructions.
+The Python driver for MongoDB (PyMongo) can be built for Linux on z Systems running RHEL 6.6, RHEL 7.1, SLES 11, SLES 12 and  Ubuntu 16.04 by following these instructions.
 Version 3.2 of PyMongo has been successfully built & tested this way.

 _**General Notes:**_